ls-1801/batchjob-operator/text/Thesis/md/State_of_the_Art/Volcano.md

 Volcano is more concerned with policies around the actual scheduling algorithm.
 In contrast, the External-Scheduling-Interface, introduced in this work, focuses on aiding the development of the actual scheduling algorithm.
 In theory, algorithms could be implemented using Volcano, but since Volcano provides just a thin layer above the Kubernetes Scheduling Framework, using Volcano for the development of new scheduling algorithms does not seem like a plausible choice.

-With both Frameworks supporting Batch Scheduling in different ways, the External-Scheduling-Interface and Volcano could complement each other, but there has been no further investigation.
+With both frameworks supporting Batch Scheduling in different ways, the External-Scheduling-Interface and Volcano could complement each other, but there has been no further investigation.